nhs-england-tools/repository-template/docs/user-guides/Scan_dependencies.md

    - Easier investigation of CVEs found in the repository, eliminating dependence on a third party like GitHub
    - Enhanced portability and flexibility, allowing the scans to run in diverse environments

    However, this approach should be periodically reviewed as there is an emerging practice to use projects like [act](https://github.com/nektos/act) ~~to make GitHub Actions portable~~.
-Update: Please, see the [Test GitHub Actions locally](../user-guides/Test_GitHub_Actions_locally.md) user guide.
+Update: Please see the [Test GitHub Actions locally](../user-guides/Test_GitHub_Actions_locally.md) user guide.